-The Rhone Alpes region of France is located in the south east of France just two hours from Paris via high speed TGV train.
+The Rhone Alpes region is located in the south eastern part of France.
+The region is just two hours from Paris via high speed TGV train.

 The Rhone Alpes is a diverse region with Europe’s highest peak (Mont Blanc), seemingly endless lavender fields, clear blue lakes, and historic vineyards.

-The capital of the Rhone Alpes is the city of Lyon, which is France's de facto technological and medical center.
+The capital of the Rhone Alpes is the city of Lyon, which is France’s de facto technological and medical center.
 The region is home to 9 universities and 31 graduate business schools.
-Roman ruins can also be found throughout the city of Lyon.
+Roman ruins can also be found throughout the city.

 Great and inventive cooking is one of the Rhone Alpes most cherished traditions.
 Famous French chefs such as Bise, Blanc, Bocuse, Chapel, Chavent, Gagnaire, Orsi, Pic, Point, all call the Rhone Alpes home.